Asthma in Children

 - Rapid breathing

-- Complaint of chest tightness or chest "hurting"
+- Complaint of chest tightness or the chest "hurting"

-- Whistling sound (wheezing) when breathing in or out
+- Whistling sound (wheezing) when the child is breathing in or out

-- See-saw motions (retractions) in the chest from labored breathing
+- Retractions (see-saw motions) in the chest from difficulty breathing

 - Tightened neck and chest muscles